mmomtchev/everything-json/README.md

 # `json-async`

-This project is an ongoing experiment that tries an alternative approach:
+This project tries an alternative approach:

 PROS
 * A very fast JSON parser (`simdjson`)